 Details of places and dates cannot be provided for security reasons.
-For the WWL 2022 reporting period:
+For the WWL 2023 reporting period:

-- At least 10 Christians were detained.
-Christian laymen and leaders involved in outreach can be called in regularly for questioning.
-It is unknown beforehand how long this will take; it can vary from 20 minutes to 12 days. - Not being dressed as a Muslim lady (i.e. not wearing a hijab) creates a profile of vulnerability, and at least 100 Christian women have been sexually harassed.
-For this reason, many Christian women choose not to use public transport or taxis especially at night. - Several converts were reported to have been physically or mentally abused, including Radwan Muhammad who was tortured during his detention.
+- Christians detained: Converts and Christians involved in outreach can be called in regularly for questioning.
+It is unknown beforehand how long this will take, it can vary from 20 minutes to 12 days. - Christians sexually harassed: Women who do not dress as a Muslim (i.e. who do not wear a hijab) risk harassment as it creates a profile of vulnerability.
+It is estimated that at least 100 Christian women were sexually harassed for this reason.
+Therefore, many Christian women choose not to use public transport or taxi, especially at night. - Several converts and Christians who are active in aiding and discipling converts have been physically or mentally abused, usually by the families of the converts.

-WWL Year Christians detained Christians raped and/or sexually assaulted Christians physically or mentally abused Christians' private property damaged or confiscated
+WWL Year Christians detained Christians physically or mentally abused Christians raped and/ or sexually assaulted Christians imprisoned or punished by the government

-2022 10 100 10 1
+2023 10 10 10 1

-2021 5 100 10 0
+2022 10 10 100 0

-This table includes only a few categories of faith-based violence during the reporting period - see here for full results.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.